kjepo/camelog/README.md

 <a name="powerfailure"></a>
 ## Power failure

-In the event of a power failure, a torch under the staircase should come on.
+In the event of a power failure, a torch in the living room should come on.
 There should also be some candles and matches in one of the kitchen dresser.